 - Mouth breathing, noisy breathing, and/or snoring (due to enlarged tonsils blocking the airways).

-Your GP may suspect glandular fever, which is caused by the Epstein-Barr virus, in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits and/or groin, and an enlarged spleen.
+Your GP may suspect glandular fever in a teenager or younger child with tonsillitis, particularly if accompanied by the additional symptoms of severe lethargy and tiredness, swollen glands in the neck, armpits, and/or groin, and an enlarged spleen.

 If bacterial infection is confirmed by throat culture, antibiotics will be prescribed to prevent complications, particularly rheumatic fever and kidney disease.
 It is important to take the full course of antibiotics as prescribed to prevent the infection returning and to reduce the likelihood of developing rheumatic fever or kidney disease.
 Refer to our strep throat page for more information.